UMAprotocol/UMIPs/UMIPs/umip-constant-priceid.md

 - Rounding: No rounding is necessary.
 The value returned should always be exactly equal to the value passed in ancillary data, or equal to 1 if no ancillary data is used.

-When converted from bytes to UTF-8, accompanying ancillary data should follow this format:
+When converted from bytes to UTF-8, the ancillary data should be a dictionary containing a `constant` key like so:
 ```
 constant:2
 ```

-2 should be replaced with the constant value that the contract deployer wants to use.
+The `constant` key should return the value that voters should resolve for this identifier.
+In this example, voters should vote 2.

-When stored as bytes, the example above would be: 0x636f6e7374616e743a32.
+When the simple example ancillary data dictionary "constant:2" is stored as bytes, the result would be: 0x636f6e7374616e743a32.

 # RATIONALE
 No rationale is needed.
 The motivation for this price identifier is explained in `motivation` and there is no plausible alternative for how to return a constant value.